- Base elevation: 600 m

 The Largest Heli-ski Area in Canada

 At 9,500 km2 and five times the size of the average heli-ski operation in Canada Last Frontier Heliskiing’s exclusive playground dwarfs most of its rivals.
 The smaller guys always tell you, “size doesn’t matter” but is that really true?
 Obviously the quality of the terrain is pretty key but in our experience size really can matter.
 Here’s why.
 Let’s say you are due to arrive at more modest sized heli-ski lodge and it hasn’t snowed for a week or two (it happens).
 In the days leading up to your arrival there have been 30-50 people skiing 10-15 runs a day every day.
 You can be sure that on the morning of your arrival the guides are scratching their heads trying to figure out which of their runs has the least moguls on it.
-Did you come heli-skiing to eat the guy who came last week’s tracks?
+Did you come heli-skiing to eat the tracks of the guy who came last week?
 It doesn’t happen here...

 Vast quantities of light, dry powder snow bury the mountains of the Pacific Northwest.
 At an elevation of 1,600 m, twenty five to thirty metres of the stuff falls annually leaving a base of four metres - and often over six on the glaciers and higher elevations.
 To put that in perspective, Verbier in Switzerland gets between four and five metres a year….